kimasgill/git-flatiron-practice/README.md

-This is my readme file
+This is a practice file for Flatiron School Git Practice Module